With Earth

 In 2014, the Shiga Plant was the first to install solar power generation equipment, and the Okayama Plant and Sansha Solution Service have installed solar power generation equipment for their own consumption.

-The projected annual power generation is approximately 1,463,000 kwh, which is equivalent to the power consumption of 350 homes.
+The annual power generation is equivalent to the electricity consumption of 227 households.

 Actions at Okayama Plant